How to properly mount a CIFS share on Linux for FileCloud

 Auto Mounting

-To perform auto mounting of windows share, you need to create a password file and use that in /etc/fstab.
+To perform auto mounting of a Windows share, create a password file, and use it in /etc/fstab.
 Follow the steps here:

 Create a file /root/.smbcredentials with the following content.